adrak0/Quasar/README.md

   - /gray [Converts an profile picture of an user into black/white image.]
   - /blur [Blurs profile picture of an user.]
   - /invert [Inverts the colors for profile picture of an user.]
-  - /dallemini[Uses dallemini to convert texts to images.]
+  - /dallemini[Uses dalle mega to convert texts to images.]

   🌌 Cosmos
   - /apod [Astronomy picture from an API by Nasa.]